-When you buy a new house, your sale and purchase agreement is likely to include a standard building report clause to arrange builders inspection also known as a pre-purchase house inspection.
-These inspections check the condition of the house and give you the facts before you finalise the sale.
+When you buy a new house, your sale and purchase agreement is likely to include a clause that requires a builder’s report, also known as a pre-purchase inspection.
+During the inspection, an independent professional will check the condition of the property and make you aware of any potential issues before you commit to the sale.

-The idea of getting a whole house checked over can be daunting but the process is usually fairly straightforward.
-Here are the answers to some common questions about builders inspections.
+The idea of getting an entire house checked over can be daunting, but the process is usually straightforward.
+Here are the answers to some common questions about pre-purchase inspections.

 Does the inspection only cover the inside of the house?
-No, a builders inspection will look at both the inside and outside of the property.
-Typically areas covered include:
+No, a pre-purchase inspection will look at both the inside and outside of the property.
+Typically, areas covered include the following:

 - Roof and flashings

-- Interior – including notes of acceptable wear and tear and damage
+- Interior condition, noting areas of acceptable wear and tear and damage

-Does the house inspection cover looking for leaks or damp?
-Most standard pre-purchase inspections include non-invasive moisture testing and possibly thermal imaging moisture testing which will indicate any problems.
-If the problem looks severe you may need to undertake invasive moisture testing for further investigation.
+Does the pre-purchase inspection look for leaks or dampness?
+Most standard pre-purchase inspections include non-invasive moisture testing and sometimes also thermal imaging moisture testing, which will indicate any problems.
+If the problem looks severe, you may need to undertake invasive moisture testing for further investigation.

-How quickly can a house inspection be done?
-That might depend on the workload, but at InnoHome we can often offer the same day service.
+How quickly can a pre-purchase inspection be done?
+The turnaround time depends on the inspector’s workload, but at InnoHome, we can often offer a same-day service.

-What do I get at the end of the inspection?
-In most cases, a written report will be supplied.
-This will include in-depth comments on all areas covered during the inspection, not just a set of tick-boxes.
+What do I get at the end of the pre-purchase inspection?
+In most cases, you’ll get a written report, which will include in-depth comments on all areas covered during the inspection, not just a set of tick-boxes.
 Choose a verbal report if you need a quicker response.
-This can then be followed with a written copy.
+The verbal report can then be followed with a written copy.

-What can I do with my house inspection?
-The report may just make up your mind for you about buying the house or not.
-Inspection reports can be used to negotiate with the vendor.
-You may ask them to carry out repairs or reduce the price to allow for work.
-Reports can also be provided for banks or solicitors if required as part of lending agreements.
+What can I do with my pre-purchase inspection?
+The builder’s report can help you decide whether you want to buy the property.
+If problems are detected, the pre-purchase inspection can be used to negotiate with the vendor.
+You may ask them to carry out repairs or reduce the price to allow for the cost of the work you will need to do to remedy the issues.
+You may also need to give a copy of your builder’s report to your bank or solicitor as part of your mortgage agreement.

-While it is possible to insert a clause saying you would like to do your own inspection or get a general builder to do it, a much better option is to get a professional building inspector.
+When completing a sale and purchase agreement, it is possible to specify that you would like to do your own pre-purchase inspection, or get a general builder to do it.
+However, it’s a much better option to get a professional building inspector.

-A builders inspection by a trained inspector will be more thorough and they will likely notice things you won’t.
-When you are looking for an inspector, look for an accredited company who will carry out an inspection to national standards.
-Builders inspections carried out by trained and experienced individuals will also carry more weight with vendors or with banks and solicitors.
+A pre-purchase inspection by a skilled building inspector will be thorough and will probably pick up things you won’t.
+The building inspection industry in New Zealand is unregulated, so be sure to choose an accredited company who will carry out your inspection to national standards.
+Pre-purchase inspections performed by trained and experienced individuals will also carry more weight with vendors, banks, and solicitors.

 If you need a professional builders inspection carried out, contact us to arrange your appointment today.